Coronavirus crisis could knock $210-million to $300-million hole in Seattle’s budget, city says

 The projections are based on economic forecasts that indicate the Seattle area could lose 65,000 to 170,000 jobs this year, according to a presentation by the city’s budget office.

 The city’s budget relies heavily on property taxes, sales taxes and business taxes.
-Sales and businesses taxes are expected to plunge this year, as are real-estate taxes.
+Sales and businesses taxes are expected to plunge this year, as are real estate taxes.

-The new projections are worse than a month ago, when the budget office predicted a $110 million general fund shortfall.
+The new projections are worse than a month ago, when the budget office predicted a $110 million general-fund shortfall.
 Conditions are still uncertain and changing.

 “The COVID-19 pandemic has become one of the most consequential and transformative events of our lifetime,” Durkan said in a statement, referring to the illness caused by the virus.